 Imagine what it must have been like… wrapped in a bulky suit and helmet, strapped to an ejection seat, lying on your back, waiting to do something no human had ever done.

-- Watch the First Trailer for Wonder Woman 1984 1 hour ago on
+- Introducing the Star Trek: Voyager Rewatch!
+1 hour ago on